iartem/blockchain-integration/Readme.md

 ### Tests

 As a general rule, separate components are tested separately. `core` has tests for config loading, http server, db connectivity, etc. Each blockchain has integration tests (API + SignService) at its folder.
 Ingegration test is mostly standard and can be found at `core/tests-chain.js`.
-Monero has separate test suite for native component.
+Monero has separate test suite for native component (`monero/xmr` folder).
 Wherever a file named `tests.js` is placed, tests can be run run with `npm test`.

 ### Code structure

 Each blockchain folder has following files:
-* `api.js` is an entry point for API service.
+* `api.js` is a node.js entry point for API service.
-* `sign.js` is an entry point for SignService.
+* `sign.js` is a node.js entry point for SignService.
 * `wallet.js` is a specific blockchain implementation including transactions construction, updates, validation, etc.
+* `tests.js` file contains tests.

 # Monero